Statistically Valid Post-Deployment Monitoring Should Be Standard for AI-Based Digital Health: Introduction

 Despite these risks, a recent study revealed that only 9\% of FDA-registered AI-based healthcare tools include a post-deployment surveillance plan \cite{muralidharanScopingReviewReporting2024}.
 Yet, the FDA’s guidelines for Software as a Medical Device (SaMD) \cite{fda2017samd} emphasize the importance of ongoing model evaluation, including the use of prospective, statistically valid real-world performance monitoring to ensure continued safety, effectiveness, and performance.
 Similarly, the National Institute of Standards and Technology (NIST) emphasizes post-deployment monitoring as a cornerstone of its AI Risk Management Framework, essential for managing risk and maintaining trust throughout the AI lifecycle \cite{tabassiArtificialIntelligenceRisk2023}.
 In line with these expectations, it is critical to understand the mechanisms by which model performance can deteriorate after deployment in order to address the issue in a systematic and effective way.

 Performance degradation in deployed AI models can arise from various sources: shifts in patient demographics, evolution of clinical practices, changes in medical equipment or protocols, emergence of new disease patterns, and variations in data acquisition procedures \cite{seyyed2021underdiagnosis, davis2017calibration, zech2018variable, wong2021quantification, devries2023impact, kelly2019key}.
-At a high level, these data-related changes can be grouped into two categories: covariate shift \cite{shimodairaImprovingPredictiveInference2000, sugiyamaCovariateShiftAdaptation2007} and concept drift \cite{schlimmer1986incremental, widmer1996learning, Lu2019LearningUC}.
-Covariate shift refers to changes in the input features, while the relationship between input features and labels remains unchanged.
-For example, shifts in patient demographics, alterations in data collection methods.
+At a high level, these data-related changes can be grouped into three categories: covariate shift \cite{shimodairaImprovingPredictiveInference2000, sugiyamaCovariateShiftAdaptation2007}, label shift \cite{garg2020labelshift}, and concept drift \cite{schlimmer1986incremental, widmer1996learning, luLearningConceptDrift2019}.
+Covariate shift refers to changes in the input features while the relationship between the input features and the labels remains unchanged.
+For example, shifts in patient demographics and alterations in data collection methods.
+Label shift occurs due to the changes in the output distribution, while output-conditional feature distributions remain the same.
+For example, seasonal fluctuations in flu prevalence.
 On the other hand, concept drift refers to changes in the relationship between input features and labels, while the distribution of input features remains unchanged.
 This can occur due to shifts in clinical practice, new medical guidelines, changes in outcome prevalence, or the emergence of new confounding variables.
-Figure \ref{fig:main_figure_combined} (a) and (b) depict simple examples of covariate shift and concept drift, respectively, while Table~\ref{tab:concept_drift_covariate_shift_reasons} in the Appendix summarizes key causes and examples of both in the clinical AI.
+Figure \ref{fig:main_figure_combined} (a), (b), and (c) depict simple examples of covariate shift, label shift, and concept drift, respectively, while Table~\ref{tab:label_shift_concept_drift_covariate_shift_reasons} in the Appendix \ref{sec:data_shift_reasons} summarizes key causes and examples in the clinical AI.